Studentmediene/azure-function-mocker/README.md

 ## Contribution

+1. Clone the repository
+2. Run `npm install`
+3. Write your code
+4. Write tests to your changes
+5. Lint your code
+6. Open a pull request
+7. Wait for feedback and QA
+8. Merge and Glory!

 ### Submitting issues
-Add a new issue in the issues tab, and write as detailed as you can
+Add a new issue in the issues tab.
+Write as detailed as you can

 ## Known issues
-List of known issues, more details exists in the issues tab.
+A list of known issues.
+More details can typically be found on github.

 ### mockContext()

 1. Problem with `context.log()` and `context.log.info()`.
 Having issues with properly mocking `context.log`, as it can be both an function `context.log()` and an object `context.log = { info: ..., error: ..., warn: ..., verbose: ... }`.
 Have therefore only included support for the _"object"_ version of it, as it provides the most features.

-### mockRequest()

-### FunctionMocker